Art

 2. Express Feelings

-Blue hour is a brilliant way to express those feelings in your images that would be difficult to capture otherwise.
+Blue hour is a brilliant way to express those feelings in your images that otherwise would be difficult to capture.
 Blue hour images are usually dark and have high contrast.

-The color blue evokes a variety of feelings, including calm, sorrow, harmony, and independence.
-But keep in mind that these emotions do not work for every photo, but if your scene demands darkness and blue tones, it is hard to beat this time of day.
+The color blue evokes various feelings, including calm, sorrow, harmony, and independence.
+Keep in mind that these emotions do not work for every photo, but if your scene demands darkness and blue tones, it is hard to beat this time of day.

 3. Simplification

-Blue hour simplifies the pictures in a similar way.
-Unlike sunrise and sunset, when you can catch a wide variety of colors, photographs taken during blue hour are more monotonous.
+Blue Hour simplifies the pictures in a similar way.
+Unlike sunrise and sunset, when you can catch various colors, photographs taken during blue hour are more monotonous.

-At the right times of day, even vivid subjects like green trees and red rock formations take on a blue hue.
+At the correct times of day, even vivid subjects like green trees and red rock formations take on a blue hue.

 4. Contrast

-When parts of your picture do not turn blue during the blue hour, there is one critical circumstance to consider.
+When parts of your picture do not turn blue during the blue hour, one critical circumstance must be considered.

 It occurs when the image contains additional light sources.